steff657/Video-Streaming-Project/README.md

 - Added persistent login-state controls in the header/sidebar so users can always see account status and available actions.
-- Prioritized discoverability with search and "Recently Uploaded" defaults.
+- Prioritised discoverability with search and "Recently Uploaded" defaults.
 - Reduced form friction with inline validation and clear field labels.
 - Used responsive Grid/Flex patterns to keep layout functional on small screens.